pkgw/tex-stuff/README.md

 Making & Sharing Improvements
 -----------------------------

-The style file is derived from the venerable `apj.bst` and adds some features which are mostly cribbed from other hacked versions of this file.
+The style file is derived from the venerable `apj.bst` and adds some features which are mostly cribbed from other hacked versions of this file, especially the `hapj.bst` provided by ArXiv.
 We hope that by importing a version of this file into Git, improvements can be shared more easily.

 If you make changes to this file that you'd like to share, just clone the Git repository and commit away!
 At least one incarnation of the